maturc/WebDev-practice-projects/weather-forecast/README.md

 # Weather forecast
-**Goal:** A project that will help me learn the fundamentals of react js
+**Goal:** A project that will help me learn the fundamentals of React js

 The app looks like this: